ropensci/hddtools/README.md

 The TRMM satellite records global historical rainfall estimation in a gridded format since 1998 with a daily temporal resolution and a spatial resolution of 0.25 degrees.
 This information is openly available for educational purposes and downloadable from an FTP server.

-HDDTOOLS provides a function, called \verb|TRMM|, to download and convert a selected portion of the TRMM dataset into a raster-brick that can be opened in any GIS software.
+The hddtools provides a function, called \verb|TRMM()|, to download and convert a selected portion of the TRMM dataset into a raster-brick that can be opened in any GIS software.

 ```R
 # Retreive mean monthly recipitations from 3B43_V7 for 2012 (based on a bounding box)